nimroddanielmaayan/next.js-demo-2/notes.md

 ### About the Tutorial

-- Completed in September 2025
+- First live version completed in September 2025

 - NOTE: Run in localhost:3000 using - `pnpm run dev` (not using `npm dev`)